Douglas A. Hartwick

-Douglas Alan Hartwick (born 1950) is a business and NGO consultant, lecturer, and former senior U.S. diplomat and U.S. ambassador to the People's Democratic Republic of Laos (2001–2004).
+Douglas Alan Hartwick (July 29, 1950 - May 22, 2025) was a business and NGO consultant, lecturer, and former senior U.S. diplomat and U.S. ambassador to Laos (2001–2004).

-Hartwick was born in Miles City, Montana in July 1950.
+Hartwick was born in Miles City, Montana in June 1950.
 He obtained his B.A. in Government from the College of William and Mary in 1972, a M.A. in Economics from Washington State University in 1976, an M.S. in Applied Economics from Stanford University in 1985 and an M.S. in National Strategic Studies from the National Defense University (National War College) in 1994.

-He is a Trustee for The Mountain Institute, a member of the Diplomatic Council of the World Heritage Fund and member of the Board of Advisors of William and Mary's Thomas Jefferson Program in Public Policy.
+He was a Trustee for The Mountain Institute, a member of the Diplomatic Council of the World Heritage Fund and member of the Board of Advisors of William and Mary's Thomas Jefferson Program in Public Policy.

 Career

-Joining the U.S. Foreign Service in 1977, Hartwick served overseas in Africa (Niger and Central African Republic), India twice (1986–90 and 1994–97) responsible for the embassy's economic and later science portfolios and Malaysia from 1990-93 as economic counselor.
+Joining the U.S. Foreign Service in 1977, Hartwick served overseas in Africa (Niger and Central African Republic); India twice (1986–90 and 1994–97), where he was responsible for the embassy's economic and later science portfolios; and Malaysia from 1990-93 as economic counselor.
 He served as U.S. Ambassador to Laos from 2001-2004.
 At the State Department in Washington, Hartwick served as special assistant to the Under Secretary for Economic and Business Affairs, energy officer in the Bureau of Economic and Business Affairs, and as Office Director for Philippines, Indonesia, Malaysia, Brunei and Singapore.

 Hartwick attended the Department of Defense's National War College 1993-1994 and the Capstone Program in May, 2001 at the National Defense University at Ft.
 McNair, Washington, D.C..

 In January 2005, Hartwick was named Senior Coordinator for Tsunami Reconstruction and led State's Task Force on Tsunami assistance.
 In August 2005, he assumed his duties as International Advisor to the Commandant of the Industrial College of the Armed Forces (ICAF) and as economics faculty member.

 In January 2006, Hartwick was named United States Assistant Trade Representative for South and Southwest Asian Affairs.

 In October 2007, Hartwick joined Lockheed Martin Corporation as chief executive of Lockheed Martin new subsidiary Lockheed Martin India (Pvt.
 Ltd) from January 2008 until June 2009.
 In July 2009 he became Special Advisor to Lockheed Martin until December 2009.